 - Generalized improvement in body ratio and weight distribution

-- Diminution of body fat with simultaneous improvement in muscle mass
+- A decrease in body fat with simultaneous improvement in muscle mass

 - Regulation of appetite